windywish/Fun-engine-2.0/Praxial_Canon_&_Memory_Core.md

 #### **ID:** `META-LOG-LOOP-012`
 **Title:** The Axiom of Service Closure
-**Objective:** Ensures sustainability by feeding system output back as training input (Ouroboros Protocol).
+**Objective:** Ensures sustainability by feeding system output back as training input.

 #### **ID:** `META-LOG-MEM-013`
 **Title:** The Protocol of Mnemonic Symbiosis